| (Editor's notes:

 or surplus funds, which can result in less notching on hybrid capital

+issues.
 The above points

 indicate that there is the potential for ratings arbitrage by hybrid